ddarko98/quality_of_wheat_prediction/README.md

-**Machine Learning for Durum Wheat Quality Prediction Overview
+**Machine Learning for Durum Wheat Quality Prediction:
 This project focuses on developing a machine learning model to accurately classify the quality of durum wheat grains based on morphological and textural features.
 The goal is to distinguish between high-quality ('Vitreous'), softer ('Starchy'), and defective or non-durum ('Foreign') grains, automating a crucial step in agricultural quality assessment.**

 The project follows a standard machine learning workflow: